k21971/EvilHack/doc/evilhack-changelog.md

 - Refactor diseasemu() to allow use of racial_zombie()
 - Refactor resists_sick to allow checking racial data
 - Draugr infidels don't cast spells
+- Allow player monsters to be Draugr, part two